Jawfish/react-typescript-template/README.md

 ## Development

-This project provides a development container using Visual Studio Code's container feature.
-This allows you to develop in a containerized environment, which means you don't have to worry about installing dependencies on your main OS.
-You can read more about dev containers [here](https://code.visualstudio.com/docs/remote/containers).
+This project utilizes Visual Studio Code's container feature to provide a development container for your convenience.
+Development containers allow you to develop in a containerized environment so that you don't have to worry about installing dependencies on your main operating system.
+You can read more about them [here](https://code.visualstudio.com/docs/remote/containers).

-To use the feature, you must have the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-Then, open the project in VSCode and click the "Reopen in Container" button in the lower right corner of the window.
-This will open the project in a containerized environment.
-If you miss the popup, open the command palette (Ctrl+Shift+P by default) and search for "Remote-Containers: Reopen in Container".
+To use the feature, you must install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+Then, open the project and click the 'Reopen in Container' button in the lower-right corner of the window.
+If you miss the popup, open the command palette (Ctrl+Shift+P by default) and search for 'Remote-Containers: Reopen in Container'.

+Note: The development container is included to help start new projects using this template.
+It's useful for projects that benefit from a development container, but overkill for the template itself.